 hamnet in tights Posted April 5, 2020 Posted April 5, 2020 Friends, I'd like to float a query: I'm #1 on the waitlist at my dream program.
 DGS and faculty have been very supportive and even up until two weeks ago, our most recent contact seems to affirm that they have (or had) every intention of admitting me given a typical year's amount of folks they get off the waitlist.
 Now after checking GradCafe, I'm losing hope.
 I'm seeing more and more posts about folks on waitlists being told that they're not going to take anyone off waitlists this year due to Corona-related budget concerns.
 I haven't heard this yet from the dream program, however, I'm worried it's a possibility.
 I know I'll know in the next couple of days regardless but...I'm stuck.
 All things given, if I don't make it off that list, do you think it would be worth re-applying vs. accepting a different offer elsewhere?
 Part of me feels like I'd be a fool not to take the offer I have.
 It's a great offer but there are a lot of reasons not to take it, too.
 I also recognize that when we look at the fall out of this pandemic, application cycles could very well get worse before they get better.
 At the same time, I also know that I learned a lot from this application cycle, and if I were to have another year, I'd probably apply to an almost completely different set of schools.
 So, I'm stuck between a rock and a hard place.
 Thoughts?

 WildeThing Posted April 6, 2020 Posted April 6, 2020 5 hours ago, hamnet in tights said: Friends, I'd like to float a query: I'm #1 on the waitlist at my dream program.
 DGS and faculty have been very supportive and even up until two weeks ago, our most recent contact seems to affirm that they have (or had) every intention of admitting me given a typical year's amount of folks they get off the waitlist.
 Now after checking GradCafe, I'm losing hope.
 I'm seeing more and more posts about folks on waitlists being told that they're not going to take anyone off waitlists this year due to Corona-related budget concerns.
 I haven't heard this yet from the dream program, however, I'm worried it's a possibility.
 I know I'll know in the next couple of days regardless but...I'm stuck.
 All things given, if I don't make it off that list, do you think it would be worth re-applying vs. accepting a different offer elsewhere?
 Part of me feels like I'd be a fool not to take the offer I have.
 It's a great offer but there are a lot of reasons not to take it, too.
 I also recognize that when we look at the fall out of this pandemic, application cycles could very well get worse before they get better.
 At the same time, I also know that I learned a lot from this application cycle, and if I were to have another year, I'd probably apply to an almost completely different set of schools.
 So, I'm stuck between a rock and a hard place.
 Thoughts?
 My first cycle I was rejected by NYU but accepted to the MA with some additional funding to the norm.
 The second cycle I was rejected outright.
 Is it possible I was rejected outright this time because they remembered from last time so didn’t bother offering me the MA?
 Maybe.
 But is it also possible that for whatever reason they found me to be a relatively less compelling candidate than the previous year?
 Also maybe.
 This, aside with the cases of people who rejected offers and wound up coming up empty the next year that surface every once in a while suggests that you just can’t assume that if you placed high one year you will have the same or better luck the next.
 What if they offer your spot to someone else in your field and they don’t need someone else the following cycle?
 What if that year is more competitive?
 If you went to the trouble of applying then you thought the place you got accepted to would be a fine choice.
 It is still a fine choice, even there’s something that looks even better.
-Unless you have seen some significant red flags about your prospective school, are independently wealthy, or have other career options you don’t mind pursuing for a year (or more), I’d say take the offer. merry night wanderer and killerbunny 2
+Unless you have seen some significant red flags about your prospective school, are independently wealthy, or have other career options you don’t mind pursuing for a year (or more), I’d say take the offer. killerbunny and merry night wanderer 2

 killerbunny Posted April 6, 2020 Posted April 6, 2020 I agree with @Wildthing.
 Based on what I've been hearing, word to the wise is take a viable offer now and be glad you have it.